 One key problem for people with Alzheimer’s or dementia is that they slip forward in their chair.
 This is certainly something to be concerned about in terms of a lack of postural support and poor positioning that may result in pressure injuries and spinal pain.

-A raked seat can help to keep the person in a healthy seated position with very little chance of sliding forwards in the chair.
-The Flexi Porter care chair is equipped with this as well as a sliding footplate, which also help to stop the person from sliding forward because they can keep their feet on the ground.
+A raked seat can help to keep your client in a healthy seated position with very little chance of sliding forwards in the chair (find out what else a raked seat can help with here).
+The Flexi Porter care chair is equipped with this as well as a sliding footplate, which also help to stop you from sliding forward because they can keep their feet on the ground.

 In terms of riser recliner chairs, the Le Chair is a popular option in seating for people with dementia or Alzheimer’s.
-This chair innovatively allows the seat to tilt backwards and become raked whilst the individual can keep their feet on the ground.
+This chair innovatively allows the seat to tilt backwards and become raked whilst your client can keep their feet on the ground.

 Backrest and Back Angle

-An extra back angle is also advantageous because it opens up the person’s hip angle.
-This teamed with tilt-in-space will give the user the most comfortable positioning available without compromising on support and alignment.
-Tilt-in-space also helps to stop the user from sliding out of the chair and redistributes their weight over a larger surface area to prevent pressure injuries from occurring.
+An extra back angle is also advantageous because it opens up your hip angle.
+This teamed with tilt-in-space will give you the most comfortable positioning available without compromising on support and alignment.
+Tilt-in-space also helps to stop your client from sliding out of the chair and redistributes their weight over a larger surface area to prevent pressure injuries from occurring.

 Fabrics and Handsets

 It’s not uncommon for people with Alzheimer’s or dementia to suffer from incontinence, so fabric choice is key.
 To prevent any long-lasting damage that could be caused by accidents, we recommend having the chair covered in a waterproof material that can be wiped clean.
-Having a breathable fabric will also be much more comfortable for the user when they are sat for prolonged periods of time.
+Having a breathable fabric will also be much more comfortable for your client when they are sat for prolonged periods of time.

-Another thing to think about it whether or not you think that the individual should have access to the handset.
-If the client does not quite have enough cognitive function, then you may want to attach the handset to the back of the chair.
-This means that the user cannot easily access it, and ultimately, the caregiver controls the positioning of the chair.
+Another thing to think about it whether or not your client should have access to the handset.
+If they do not quite have enough cognitive function, then you may want to attach the handset to the back of the chair.
+This means that your client cannot easily access it, and ultimately, the caregiver controls the positioning of the chair.
 Key-to-lock handsets are also available, which locks the controls away from anyone who does not have a key.